 You'll also need a camera so that your audience can see you.
 This allows you to build a better relationship with them and adds a dose of personality to your brand.
-You can use your webcam if you've got nothing else, but keep in mind that you don't have a lot of control over your built-in webcam.
+Use your webcam if you've got nothing else, but keep in mind that you don't have a lot of control over your built-in webcam.

 You can also invest in a more professional USB webcam or even take advantage of a pro-video camera if you've got one already.
-The latter options give you more control over the position of your camera and can be used with software that adds extra effects or allows you to fine-tune details such as brightness, contrast, and more.
+The latter options give you more control over the position of your camera.
+They can be used with software that adds extra effects or allows you to fine-tune details such as brightness, contrast, and more.

 The next piece of equipment you'll need is a microphone.
 As with the camera, there's a wide variety of choice from using USB microphones to lavalier microphones to boom microphones.
-The choice will, again, depend on your budget as well as personal preference, but keep in mind that you'll get better sound quality than with a built-in microphone.
+The choice will, again, depend on your budget as well as personal preference.
+Keep in mind that you'll get better sound quality than with a built-in microphone.

 Test your internet speed with a tool like SpeedTest.net and talk to your ISP about the possibility of upgrading your plan if need be.

 The following tutorial explains how to set up and run a webinar: